Vishy70/multiq-in-linux/README.md

 - Make sure to run as root user (sudo su) or use sudo.
 - Run the `main` script (entrypoint):

 `./main.sh -h`
 -  Go through the usage to understand the flags, required & optional arguments.
+- Run the main script with the test-name, qdsics to test:

+`./main.sh -n 10 test-name fq_codel fq_pie`
+- Convert the json to csv to generate graphs:
+`./parse-json.sh`

 ## Topology